- Comfortable front seats

 With active-safety features now appearing on even basic compact cars, the subcompact segment risks falling behind in an area buyers deem important.
 The 2018 Chevy Sonic is competitive in its class, though hardly at the forefront among small cars overall.
 We rate it at 7 out of 10 for safety, giving it extra points for its five-star overall rating and affordable active-safety options.
 (Read more about how we rate cars.)

-The NHTSA not only gave the 2018 Sonic five stars for safety overall, but five stars in every category except rollover, where it got four stars.
-The IIHS awarded it the top rating of “Good” in every category, though it no longer earns the Top Safety Pick designation.
-(Surprisingly, though, the Sonic’s Latch child-safety seat anchors were rated only Marginal for ease of use.)
+The NHTSA not only gave the 2018 Sonic five stars for safety overall, but also five stars in every category except rollover, where it got four stars.
+The IIHS awarded it the top rating of “Good” in every category, though it no longer earns the Top Safety Pick designation because it lacks advanced safety features.

 2018 Chevrolet Sonic